 - PTFE membranes have a significantly higher translucency, providing a higher light level under the material which helps reduce artificial lighting during the daytime and provides a much brighter and inviting space than darker canopies.

-- PTFE membranes repel dirt and pollutants and have superior self-cleaning properties to PVC.
-This results in lower cleaning and maintenance costs throughout the life of the structure.
+- Both PVC and PTFE membranes have smooth, low-friction surface coatings that repel dirt and pollutants and under normal rainfall conditions, and have some degree of self-cleaning properties.
+PTFE offers the lower surface tension, this results in better self-cleaning ability, and lower cleaning and maintenance costs throughout the life of the structure.

 - While both PVC and PTFE are durable and hard-wearing materials, PTFE membranes have a significantly longer life-span, maintaining their colour, strength, and performance over much longer periods.

 † Comparison based on solid membrane structures; PVC and PTFE are also available in mesh versions.